yana-sidnich/flight-simulator/README.md

 Before using this application, we need the to install the following:
  - FlightGear Simulator ( Download [here](https://www.flightgear.org/download/) )
+     (We tested version 2019.1.2 - any other version may not work as expected - ( Download [here](https://sourceforge.net/projects/flightgear/files/release-2019.1/))
    - After the installation, we will require to add commands to the start menu. first open up FlightGear, in the menu select the 'Setting' tab, and from there go all the way down to 'Additional Settings'.